 The 'Britest project' began in 1998 as a joint industry/academic collaborative research programme funded by the UK Engineering & Physical Sciences Research Council (EPSRC).
 Partners in the project were drawn from a number of leading UK fine chemical / pharmaceutical companies and academic institutions.

-The project established collaborative thinking on radical new process design methodologies that could lead to greater understanding and drive significant improvements in sustainable manufacturing.
+The aim of the project was to establish collaborative thinking on radical new process design methodologies that could lead to greater process understanding and drive significant improvements in sustainable manufacturing.

-Output from this collaborative project generated a set of innovative tools and methodologies which analysed product development and manufacturing processes to show where and how major improvements could be made.
+Outputs from this collaborative project generated a set of innovative tools and methodologies to analyse product development and manufacturing processes in order to show where and how major improvements could be made.

-- retain intellectual property emanating from the project
+- retain and mange the intellectual property emanating from the project

-- enable partners in the collaboration to further develop outputs and ensure effective deployment of learning into their organisations.
+- enable partners to further develop outputs and ensure effective deployment of learning into their organisations.

-Since 2001, Britest has been transformed from a small UK-based company to a leading international authority on process innovation with members drawn from a diverse range of global industry sectors and academic institutions.
+Since 2001, Britest has evolved from a small UK-based company to a leading international authority on process innovation with members drawn from a diverse range of global industry sectors and academic institutions.

 All our members have access to the Britest IP covering a range of tools and methodologies (as well as knowledge and enabling skills) generated via unique collaborations amongst members - based on mutual trust and respect.